datajerk/ctf-write-ups/nahamconctf2020/leet_haxor/README.md

 ![](l33tify.png)

 The `printf` at line 49 is the _first_ venerability.
-However the code above will molest any format-string exploit if there's a matching character.
+However the code above will mangle any format-string exploit if there's a matching character.

 ![](unl33tify.png)